egg tempera

 24″ x 36″

 Cement tiles (gạch bông) is an artisan-made material that came to Vietnam during the French Colonial period.
-The material has mostly disappeared from Vietnam with the advent of easier produced materials, and as old buildings are demolished to be replaced with more modern, minimalist, architectures.
+The material at one point mostly disappeared from Vietnam with the advent of easier produced materials, and as old buildings are demolished to be replaced with more modern, minimalist, architectures.
 I grew up around these tiles, with distinct memories of tracing their decorative outlines as a kid.
 I replicated this specific design from my grandmother’s home, which was demolished while I was abroad.
-Watching these changes from a distance due to my life abroad makes me feel like a ghost, and the further I move away the more I find myself clinging to their memories for dear life.
+Watching these changes from a distance due to my life abroad makes me feel like a ghost, foreign and perhaps even invasive like the tiles.
+The further I move away the more I find myself clinging to their memories for dear life.